Hi there! My name is Shelly Gaynor.

-Outside of research I enjoy traveling, spending time with my family, and hanging out with my cats!
+Outside of research I enjoy traveling, spending time with my family, crafting, and hanging out with my cats!
 My cats often make appearances on Zoom: Mabel, a tuxedo cat, and Gus, a tabby.

 You can find my curriculum vita here and my two-page resume here.
 Find a headshot of me here.